Panji Ahmad Maulana

 Panji Ahmad Maulana (born 21 July 1997) is an Indonesian badminton player.
-He afilliate with Candra Wijaya club.
-Maulana was part of Indonesia team that won a silver medal at the 2015 World Junior Championships and a gold medal at the 2017 Southeast Asian Games.
+He is affiliated with Candra Wijaya club.
+Maulana was part of Indonesia team that won a silver medal at the 2015 World Junior Championships and a gold medal at the 2017 SEA Games.

 Career

 Maulana started his career in badminton in a club Garuda Mas in Tasikmalaya.
 He has also been listed as a member of the Mutiara Cardinal Bandung club.
 In 2015, he competed at the World Junior Championships in Lima, Peru, and won a silver medal together with Indonesia National junior team.
 He won his first international title in the 2016 Malaysia International Challenge.

-In 2017, he was selected to participate at the Kuala Lumpur Southeast Asian Games.
+In 2017, he was selected to participate at the Kuala Lumpur SEA Games.

 In 2018, he managed to bring Mutiara Cardinal Bandung club to the final of the National Championship held in Britama Arena, Jakarta.
 In 2019, he started to playing for Candra Wijaya badminton club.
 Maulana then won the men's singles title at the 2021 Austrian Open.